avanpo/avanpo.github.io/_posts/2019-02-18-icmp-and-nat.md

 	0x0030:  0000 0000 0000 0000                      ........
 ```

 Success!
 I noticed this would only work for a minute or so.
 After that, the echo replies would no longer show up at my laptop.
-So the ISPs NAT implementation is fairly aggressive in removing mappings, at least for ICMP echo replies.
+So the ISP's NAT implementation appears to be fairly aggressive in removing mappings, at least for ICMP echo replies.

-I wonder what happens when two clients in a private network using NAT send ICMP echo requests to the same external host simultaneously?
+I wonder what happens when two clients in a private network using NAT send ICMP echo requests with identical identifiers to the same external host simultaneously?